 The Brewer Gold and Copper Project ("Brewer" or the "Brewer Project") is an exploration-stage high sulphidation epithermal gold-copper project located on the prolific and underexplored Carolina Slate Belt in Chesterfield County, South Carolina.
 Brewer encompasses approximately 1,000 acres and is located on the same mineralized trend and 15 kilometers northeast of OceanaGold Corporation's operating Haile Gold Mine.
-Brewer is largely surrounded by the Company's Jefferson Gold Project.
 Prior to Carolina Rush's exploration program that began in 2020, Brewer had not been explored since 1997.